top of page

 The 1921 Census showed that Mabel and Alice were living together as joint Head of Household at 6 Walmer Road, Waterloo, Liverpool.
 Mabel's occupation was Director of Liverpool Police Patrol and Training School for Women Police.
 She was employed by the Committee of Liverpool Women's Patrols at 5 Cases Street, Liverpool.
 Helen was a university tutor, employed by School of Social Studies at Liverpool University at Bedford Street, Liverpool.
 Helen was also a leader at Seaforth Social Club, employed by the committee of the club at Crosley Road, Seaforth.
 They had one General Domestic Servant (23).

-Mabel Hepzibah Cowlin & Helen Coleridge Davis, 1921 England Census © The National Archives & Find My Past (23)
+Mabel Hepzibah Cowlin & Helen Coleridge Davis, 1921 England Census © The National Archives & Ancestry (23)

-Mabel Hepzibah Cowlin & Helen Coleridge Davis, 1921 England Census © The National Archives & Find My Past (23)
+Mabel Hepzibah Cowlin & Helen Coleridge Davis, 1921 England Census © The National Archives & Ancestry (23)

-By December 1927 Mabel appears to have left Liverpool and moved back to Bristol where she was an honorary secretary of the Free Church Council helping with the centenary commemoration of social reformer, Josephine Butler (24)
+An article in the Western Daily Press from the 5th December 1927 suggested that Mabel appeared to have left Liverpool and moved back to Bristol where she was an honorary secretary of the Free Church Council helping with the centenary commemoration of social reformer, Josephine Butler (24)

 From 1929 onwards Mabel started giving a lot of talks on the subject of child welfare.
 One example from 22 March 1929 was to the Swindon and North Wiltshire Shelter for Girls.
 In her talk Mabel talked about how fourteen to eighteen year old girls were receiving the wrong type of freedom.
 More religious training was required in the home.
 She advocated that with shorter hours of labour and longer hours of leisure it was going to be a national disaster if the right use of leisure was not taught (25).